liaoherui/VirStrain/README.md

     -p, --input_reads2            Input fastq data for PE reads -c, --site_filter_cutoff      The cutoff of filtering one site when calculate the Vscore.
 (Default: 0.05) -s, --rank_by_sites		  If set to 1, then VirStrain will sort the most possible strain by matches to the sites. (default: 0)
-    -m, --high_mutation_virus     If the virus has high mutation rate (like HIV), use this option.
+    -f, --turn_off_figures	  If set to 1, then VirStrain will not generate figures. (default: 0) -m, --high_mutation_virus     If the virus has high mutation rate (like HIV), use this option.
 (Default: off)
 ```
 Build database - VirStrain_build.py (Default k-mer size: 25)